Tyrn/wei/the-insider-en.typ

      "I am  sorry.
 I know that  my signature doesn't mean  much but I often forget that it can also cause damage."

-     Oh, my  God!  -  Bemish was astonished - he understands everything!
+     Oh, my  God!---Bemish was astonished---he understands everything!
 But why...

      "I would like to do something nice for you," the sovereign said.